stephaneVercouillieBMID/slate/source/index.html.md

 # Prerequisites

-In order to integrate with itsme(r), the client (relying party) must first go through the itsme(r) on-boarding process in order to set the corresponding partner and services to be consumed.
+In order to integrate with itsme(r), the client (relying party) must first go through the itsme(r) on-boarding process in order to create the corresponding partner and services to be consumed.

 The following information provided by BMID will be useful during the integration